-We petition the Secretary of State for Transport, the South Downs National Park Authority, Highways England, Nick Herbert MP, West Sussex County Council, Arun District Council, Arundel Town Council and Walberton Parish Council, to:
+We petition the Secretary of State and Department for Transport, the Chancellor, the Parliamentary Under Secretary of State (Roads), the Secretary of State for the Environment Food and Rural Affairs, the South Downs National Park Authority, National Highways, Andrew Griffith MP, West Sussex County Council, Arun District Council, Arundel Town Council and Walberton Parish Council, to:

-- REJECT routes for the Arundel bypass which sever the Arun valley watermeadows, Tortington and Binsted and Walberton villages, our beautiful countryside and rural heritage.
-These big new roads will cause local species extinctions, wreck local rural communities, and make climate change worse.
+- REJECT the Grey route for the Arundel bypass which severs the Arun valley watermeadows, Tortington and Binsted and Walberton villages, our beautiful countryside and rural heritage.

-- RECOMMEND that another option, less damaging to countryside and villages, should be preferred by the Department for Transport: the Arundel Alternative, a short, wide-single carriageway bypass on the mainly online alignment of Cyan or Beige - but not high-speed dual.
+- RECOMMEND that another option, less damaging to countryside and villages, should be preferred by the Department for Transport: the Arundel Alternative, a short, wide-single carriageway bypass.
 The Arundel Alternative provides all we need to keep traffic sufficiently moving - and it doesn't cost the earth.

 - The Arundel Alternative is affordable and supported by the environmental organizations